uvicmakerlab/LongNowOfUlysses/English507/Portfolio/Telka507Portfolio.md

 The structure of these log assignments really helped develop my own project goals.
 Having a clear sense of how each project would develop and under what timeframe, I created a [GANTT chart](https://github.com/uvicmakerlab/LongNowOfUlysses/blob/master/English507/Logs/Telka507ExhibitGuideGANTT.xlsx) to manage my project's development.
 I made a similar [chart](https://github.com/uvicmakerlab/LongNowOfUlysses/blob/master/English507/Logs/TelkaPortfolioGANTT%20.xlsx) (but with more detail) to manage this portfolio.

 The next stage of development was to actually create a prototype, or first draft.
-To inform the structural elements of my project, I turned to the [NINCH GUIDE](file://localhost/%5BNINCHguide%5D(http/::www.nyu.edu:its:pubs:pdfs:NINCH_Guide_to_Good_Practice.pdf) and to the [Canadian Cultural Heritage Network’s Professional Exchange](http://www.pro.rcip-chin.gc.ca/index-eng.jsp), and the [Orlando Project's documentation page](http://orlando.cambridge.org/public/svDocumentation?formname=t&d_id=GOINGELECTRONIC) for more information about documenting, preserving, and remediating cultural artefacts as well as for examples writing in a documentation genre.
+To inform the structural elements of my project, I turned to the [NINCH GUIDE](file://localhost/%5BNINCHguide%5D(http/::www.nyu.edu:its:pubs:pdfs:NINCH_Guide_to_Good_Practice.pdf) and to the [Canadian Cultural Heritage Network’s Professional Exchange](http://www.pro.rcip-chin.gc.ca/index-eng.jsp), and the Orlando Project's [Going Digital](http://orlando.cambridge.org/public/svDocumentation?formname=t&d_id=GOINGELECTRONIC) article for more information about documenting, preserving, and remediating cultural artefacts as well as for examples writing in a documentation genre.

 To structure my document, I analyzed the formal or structural elements of the NINCH Guide and identified the purpose of each section or paragraph relevant to the exhibit documentation.
 Then, I mapped them out with specific content using [Inspirations](http://www.inspiration.com/).
 You’ll find a mindmap of the blueprint [here](http://imgur.com/ucjL4WM).
 This map became the formal structure for my exhibit guide.
 I inserted the section headings in a Word document and composed my first draft.
 I submitted this draft (along with a few other formal elements Jentery requested for the fifth formal log assignment) to the [GitHub repo](https://github.com/uvicmakerlab/LongNowOfUlysses/blob/master/English507/IterationOne/telkaIterationOne.md).